 Here are some tips and advice for caregivers on how to make the bathroom safe for seniors.

-- Shower doors should not be used to support an individual’s weight or to hold onto as the shower doors can slip off the shower track.
+- Shower doors should not be used to support an individual’s weight or to hold onto as the shower doors can slip off of the shower track.

 - Install grab bars into the bathtub or shower walls.
 Grab bars should be installed into the studs of the wall and can be purchased from your local health care or home care store.
-It is important to have an assessment completed to determine the most functional location and position for the safety grab bars to be installed for the care recipient.
+It is important to have an assessment completed to determine the most functional location and position for the safety grab bars for the care recipient.

-- If using a clamp-on tub rail, it’s important to know the construction of the bathtub (for example acrylic, fiberglass, ceramic etc.) and check the manufacturer’s recommendations for the safe use of the tub rail and any recommended precautions.
+- If using a clamp-on tub rail, it’s important to know the construction of the bathtub (for example acrylic, fiberglass, ceramic, etc.) and check the manufacturer’s recommendations for the safe use of the tub rail and any recommended precautions.

-- Ensure the water temperature is below 120°F (49°C) or use a bathtub thermometer to check the water temperature to prevent burns from water that is too hot.
+- Ensure that the water temperature is below 120°F (49°C) or use a bathtub thermometer to check the water temperature to prevent burns from water that is too hot.
 If necessary, have the hot water tank temperature turned down by a service person.

 Safe toileting practices